-A comprehensive program for monitoring and auditing of environmental impacts has been established in EGW's certified EMS.
-An annual Environment report is also produced.

-All water industry activities undertaken by EGW are outlined in the Corporation's Annual Report.
+A comprehensive program for monitoring and auditing of environmental impacts and regulatory requirements has been established in EGW's certified EMS.
+An annual Environment report is also produced, whilst all water industry activities undertaken by EGW are further outlined in the Corporation's Annual Report.